 However, subtle racism, sexism, homophobia, etc can happen even without intention, so we make an active effort to avoid these things.

 If you notice anything that falls into an -ism category, you can point it out to the relevant person, either publicly or privately, or you can speak to one of the founders about it.
-Make sure to point to the problem ("comment x was homophobic") and not the person ("you are being homophobic").
+Make sure to point to the problem ("comment x was homophobic") and not the person ("person x is homophobic").

 **Everyone makes mistakes.**

 Remember that it's easy to break any of our rules by mistake, and it shouldn't be a big deal in most cases: we just apologize and move on.
-[TODO: Example]
+[TODO: Full example]

 ## 5. <a name="professionalism">Professionalism</a>